Local App Access and URL redirection

 - To unregister add-ons on a VDA: <VDAinstallation-folder>\VDARedirector.exe /unreg<browser>

-Where <browser> is IE, FF, Chrome, or All.
+Where <browser> is Internet Explorer, Firefox, Chrome, or All.

-For example, the following command registers Internet Explorer add-ons on a device running Citrix Workspace app.
+For example, the following command registers Internet Explorer add-ons on a device running the Citrix Workspace app.

 C:\Program Files\Citrix\ICA Client\redirector.exe/regIE

-The following command registers all add-ons on a Windows Server OS VDA.
+The following command registers all add-ons on a Windows Multi-session OS VDA.

 - By default, Internet Explorer redirects the specified URL.
-If the URL is not in the blacklist but is redirected to another URL by the browser or website, the final URL is not redirected.
-It is not redirected even if it is on the blacklist.
+If the URL is not in the block list but the browser or website redirects it to another URL, the final URL is not redirected.
+It is not redirected even if it is on the block list.

 For URL redirection to work correctly, enable the add-on when prompted by the browser.
 If the add-ons that are using Internet options or the add-ons in the prompt are disabled, URL redirection does not work correctly.

 - The Firefox add-ons always redirect the URLs.

 When an add-on is installed, Firefox prompts to allow or prevent installing the add-on on a new tab page.
 Allow the add-on for the feature to work.